TusarBiomed/gene-alteration-explore/README.md

 # gene-alteration-explore
-Explore gene alterations in streptozotocin-induced diabetes mice.
+Explore the alterations of lung gene expression in streptozotocin-induced diabetes mice.
-Full document created by R Markdown.
+It is a case-control study: diabetes mice (7) vs normal mice (5).
 The data sets are downloaded from PubMed.